 The terminating CSCF initiates a terminating trigger to the STIR-VS for the INVITE.

-The terminating SP STIR-VS uses the “info” parameter in the Identity header per RFC 4474bis to determine the TN-CR URI and the originating TN.
+The terminating SP STI-VS uses the “info” parameter in the Identity header field per RFC 4474bis to determine the TN-CR URI and the originating TN.

-The STIR-VS validates the certificate, which can include these steps: check the validity dates, check the certificate’s signature, check chain of trust, and check certificate validity via CRLs and/or OCSP.
+The STI-VS validates the certificate, which can include these steps: check the validity dates, check the certificate’s signature, check chain of trust, and check certificate validity via CRLs and/or OCSP.
 It then extracts the public key.
-It constructs the RFC 4474bis format and uses the public key to validate the signature in the Identity header, which validates the Caller ID used when signing the INVITE on the originating service provider STIR-AS.
+It constructs the RFC 4474bis format and uses the public key to validate the signature in the Identity header field, which validates the Caller ID used when signing the INVITE on the originating service provider STIR-AS.

+The CVT is invoked to perform call spam analytics or other mitigation techniques and return a response related to what is displayed to the user for legitimate or illegitimate call determination.

 Depending on the result of the STI validation, the STIR-VS determines that the call is to be completed with the appropriate RFC 4474bis defined response code and the INVITE is passed back to the terminating CSCF which continues to set up the call to the terminating SIP UA.